 Simon himself was the first to acknowledge that communicating corporate citizenship and corporate activism in sustainability and social matters is high-risk stuff.
 It very often means walking a thin line between opportunistic promotion and greenwash and truly powerful communication about the good-doing of a company.
 He pictured his presentation with many examples that illustrated how easily it can go wrong in the efforts to promote a sustainable profile, including a former IKEA advertising film which initial goal was to highlight democratic design, but instead was perceived to stimulate people’s throw-it-away mentality.

-To conclude the meeting, the results of the recent Survey of the WG Corporate Citizenship were presented.
+To conclude the meeting, the results of the recent survey of the Working Group Corporate Citizenship were presented.
 Participants are looking for best practices and peer to peer discussions.
 In that sense, this first meeting was spot-on.